-Loaded vehicles, with a higher center of gravity, may handle differently than unloaded vehicles.
+Loaded vehicles may handle differently than unloaded vehicles.
 Extra precautions, such as slower speeds and increased stopping distance, should be taken when driving a heavily loaded vehicle.

-Your vehicle has the capability to haul more cargo and people than most passenger cars.
+Your vehicle can haul more cargo and people than most passenger cars.
 Depending upon the type and placement of the load, hauling cargo and people may raise the center of gravity of the vehicle.